IMPORTANT NOTICE: This program has been postponed from 2020.

 Curved space, gravity and entanglement

-The already confirmed participation of prominent experts will ensure top-quality research output, with significant impact on several sub-fields, including string theory, particle physics, condensed matter physics, and beyond.
+The participation of prominent experts will ensure top-quality research output, with significant impact on several sub-fields, including string theory, particle physics, condensed matter physics, and beyond.